Welcome to College Advising and Planning Services

 to, preparing for standardized tests, participating in meaningful activities, applying for scholarships, providing and prioritizing a customized list of schools, and developing an accurate and effectual transcript, résumé, essay and college application.

 College Advising and Planning Services was founded in 2008 by educator and author Glenda Durano.
 An associate member of the Independent Educational Consultants Association and a member of the Higher Education Consultants of America, Glenda’s professional background is in marketing, management, education, and communication.
 Both of Glenda's daughters graduated Summa Cum Laude from TCU.
-Her older daughter is currently completing her master's thesis in Middle Eastern Studies from Tel Aviv University, and her young daughter, an ICU nurse at Baylor Medical Center in Dallas, has been accepted into the graduate MSN/MPH program at Johns Hopkins University for next year.
+Her older daughter recently completed her master's thesis in Middle Eastern Studies at Tel Aviv University, and her young daughter, an ICU nurse at Baylor Medical Center in Dallas, has been accepted into the graduate MSN/MPH program at Johns Hopkins University for next year.

 June 2013 E-Newsletter